 - Will the agency report your defaulters to the Credit Bureaus after all collection efforts have exhausted, and you get to set that preference.

-This article is equally applicable to all Medical, Dental, Vision, and Veterinary practices.
+This article is equally applicable to Medical, Dental, Vision and Veterinary practices.